dat-ecosystem-archive/DEPs/proposals/0000-wire-protocol.md

 #### Feed
 [msg-feed]: #msg-feed

 `type=0` Should be the first message sent on a channel.
 Establishes the content which will be exchanged on the channel.
+See the [Channels][channels] section for details.

 ```
 message Feed {